• Home

 FODMAPS enhances water levels in the small intestine and can cause gas production via fermentation.
 This, in turn, causes flatulence, bloating, and abdominal pain.
 You are advised to choose whether avoiding FODMAPs is the best decision, and you should seek help from a healthcare professional.

-Below we discuss foods with a high FODMAP rate.
+Below, we discuss foods with a high FODMAP content.

 Summary show